Brat-Pit/allegro/README.md

 # Use of this Information
-The information included at this section is for educational purposes only
+The information included at this repository is for educational purposes only

-# Requirements:
+# Requirements
 Mozilla Firefox, Python 3.x